Sophia Schuff, Project Manager, Gehl, and Jessica Attard, Portfolio Manager, Guy's and St Thomas' Charity

 Transit hubs are hot spots for eating food with friends

 After spending time with local young people, we learned that they don’t always feel safe in their neighbourhoods and find that fast food places offer both safety and shelter.
 We have learned that for young people, unhealthy food may be a symptom of a larger problem.
 Therefore, in addition to the urgency of providing safe and welcoming places that serve fresh and healthy affordable food, the public realm must better serve people’s basic needs.

 As a result of this project we’ve recommended the following improvements

-Read more about this partnership and our evaluation findings on the insights page.
+Learn more about this partnership and the findings from the research.

 13 December, 2019